sagemath/trac_to_gh/Issue 5944.md

 # Issue 5944: fix a nasty pynac bug in exp

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5944

 Original creator: was